armijnhemel/devicecode/doc/tui.md

 ### Adding more filter options

 When adding a new filtering option the code needs to be changed in a few places, depending on what functionality is needed.
-The four places where code needs to be changed:
+The places where code needs to be changed:

 * `deviceode/defaults.py` - the dictionary `TOKEN_NAMES` needs to be updated.
 * `devicecode/suggester.py` - this code controls the type ahead suggestions.